Talk to your supervisor to request permission to use Sick Leave.

 Accrual: Unused paid sick leave may be accumulated.
 The allowable number of accumulated hours and/or days may be different with each employee group.

 In case of an illness which exceeds the employee's accumulated paid sick leave or ten (10) calendar days, whichever comes first, the employee must submit a Leave of Absence Request Form to the Human Resources Department.
 A physician’s certification must also be submitted.
 The certification must contain a probable date of return.
-Both forms may be picked up in the Human Resources Leaves Office.
+Both forms may be picked up in the Human Resources Leaves Office or downloaded from this website.

 Before returning to employment, the employee must submit a physician's release and Return to Work Certificate completed by the employee’s treating physician.
 APS reserves the right to use a medical advisor, and/or to request additional records in order to determine whether the existing medical records support the leave extension.